 Well, it depends where you live.
-And that's what makes this whole discussion a little bit more challenging.
-Certainly where I am in Nottingham, I would refer my patients to the Queen's Medical Centre, they have a specialist spinal unit and within that spinal unit, they have a spinal triage service.
-So patients who go into ED or a&e will as soon as there's a mention of potential cauda equina, there'II be bypassed through a&e and into the spinal triage team, who will do things like MRIs, bladder scans, neurological assessment, as a separate unit, rather than in an a&e department, if you don't have that facility in your local practice and in your local area.
-And it's worth finding out what your local spinal service is like, then I would suggest, if you suspect cauda equina, or an emerging cauda equina, just send the patient to ED, let them make the decision about who and where they get triaged further.
+And that's what makes the this whole discussion a little bit more challenging.
+Certainly where I am in Nottingham, I would refer my patients to this the Queen's Medical Centre, they have a specialist spinal unit and within that spinal unit, they have a spinal triage service.
+So patients who go into IDI or a&e will as soon as there's a mention of cord Requip potential court require, there'll be bypassed through a&e and into the spinal triage team, who will do things like MRIs bladder scans neurological assessment, as as a separate unit, rather than in an a&e department, if you don't have that facility in your local practice and in your local area.
+And it's worth finding out what your local spinal surfaces like.
+Then I would suggest, if you suspect cord recliner, or an emerging cord recliner, just send the patient to Ed, let them make the decision about who and where they get triaged further.
 You certainly don't want to be going down the GP route, because we all know at the moment, for all sorts of reasons, seeing a GP is difficult, and not always quick.
 And what you don't want to be doing is sitting in front of a disciplinary committee saying, well, it's not my fault, it took three weeks for the GP to see the patient.
 You know, we have a responsibility to handover if we suspect something like this.
-And handover means not send a letter in the post or send an email it's literally to hand over to somebody who's going to then take the case forward.

-I was going to say, my recent experience of going to a&e with my father who fell over and broke his hip was that there are an awful lot of people standing waiting to get to the desk, in a&e.
-And if we send the patient there, the patient would have to say the right things to make sure the person behind the desk knew what they were supposed to do with them I thought.
+And handover means not send a letter in the post or send an email is literally to hand over to somebody who's going to then take the case.
+For me, I was going to say if I my recent experience of going to a&e with my father who fell over and broke his hip was that there are an awful lot of people standing waiting to get to the desk, you know, any.
+And if we sent the patient, the patient would have to say the right things to make sure the person behind the desk knew what they were supposed to do with their thought.

-And we'll talk about that because again, there are ways that we can circumvent the standing at a desk trying to explain to a receptionist why you're there, you know, there are people to speak to.
+And we'll talk about that because again, there are ways that we can circumvent the the standing at a desk trying to explain to a receptionist why you're there, you know, there are people to speak to.

 Okay.
 Right.
-So we've had our urgent referral through triage, if it's less than two weeks, presumably less than two weeks since the pain spread bilaterally?

-Since the onset of the worrying symptoms.
+So we've done urgent referrals romesco triage, if it's less than two weeks, presumably less than two weeks since the pain spread bilateral since the onset of the worrying symptoms.
 Yeah.

-Right, which is the unilateral pain spreading bilaterally, not the first presentation, right.
-So now they're going to triage the patient for cauda equina, which will involve the MRI and other...
+Right, which is the unilateral pain spreading bilaterally?
+Yeah, not the first presentation, right.
+So now they're going to triage the patient for cord recliner, which will involve the MRI and other bladder scan.

-Bladder scan.
 So one of the techniques that's used to establish whether there is bladder competence is what's known as a bladder scan.
 So it's essentially like an ultrasound of the bladder, the patient is scanned, pre void, and then they go off to the toilet, they void their bladder, hopefully.
 And if there is a retention of more than 200 mils within the bladder, that would be considered a positive bladder scan.
 In other words, if the patient is not emptying their bladder, there is an issue with the competence of the bladder sphincters.
 And therefore that would escalate the urgency.